 Injured from a Car Accident?

 If you or someone you love has been diagnosed with a sternal fracture or any of the additional conditions as the result of being injured in a Dallas-Fort Worth auto accident which was caused by another motorist’s negligence, you should consider your legal options as you may be entitled to make a personal injury claim for compensation.
+Broken bones from a car accident can lead to very expensive medical and hospital bills - expenses which you should not be forced to pay.
 Call us today at 817-717-4731 to schedule a free, no obligation consultation where a Board Certified Personal Injury Attorney will be more than happy to answer any of your questions.
 There may be compensation available to cover your medical expenses, lost wages, property damage, and more, so do not hesitate in contacting us!